Springfield, Illinois, Saturday, July 30th, 2017

 Feeling pleasantly languorous, I return to the Lincoln Home Historic Site.
 The house where Abraham Lincoln, Mary Todd Lincoln, and their children lived from 1844 to 1861 stands at 413 S 8th St. It’s the only house where Lincoln lived that’s still standing except for the White House.
 I park in front of the Visitor Center at 426 S 7th Street and buy my ticket for the next available tour.
 In the intervening forty-five minutes or so before my tour starts, I wander through the exhibits in the small museum/bookshop of the visitor center and obtain a little more information for the rest of my Illinois trip.
 There’s lots of great stuff here.

 A few minutes before our scheduled time, I meet the little tour group outside on a bench on the grass-edged wide walkway leading from the Visitor Center to the Lincoln Home.
 It sits among a very tidy little neighborhood of historic homes from around the Lincolns’ time here.
 Houses from later periods were not preserved, and a few stand empty and neatly painted, but not yet restored.
-Since the only activity at the streets and houses here are visitors strolling and gazing, guided and informed by the signs erected in front of some of the homes and other points of interests, it feels more like a nice outdoor museum or park than a neighborhood.
+Since the only activity at the streets and houses here are visitors strolling and gazing, guided and informed by the signs erected in front of some of the homes and other points of interest, it feels more like a nice outdoor museum or park than a neighborhood.

-It’s a two-story house and, with the additions that the Lincolns added over the years, a decent size for a household of two adults and three children.
+The Lincoln Home is a two-story house and, with the additions that the Lincolns added over the years, a decent size for a household of two adults and three children.
 Mary bore four sons; as you may remember, Robert was born the year before they moved here.
 Sadly, little Eddie died just short of four years old in 1850.
 He was the Lincolns’ second child and the first to be born in this house.
 Almost ten months after Eddie’s death, William was born, followed by Thomas, called Tad, in 1853.

 The house originally consisted of just the front two-story section, tall but narrow, and this part feels as small today as I’m sure it did for the growing Lincoln family.
 It may seem roomier if I was here without my fellow visitors all herded together to one side of each room by the guardrail.
 Still, everything seems just a few steps away.
 The relatively small rooms would be practical for the time: they were easier and cheaper to keep warm in winter, hard to do since double-pane windows weren’t a thing yet.
 And since they had no modern appliances, the smaller rooms would have made cleaning the house more manageable as well.